 Added a new partner

 You were the only owner of the business when you started out a few months ago.
 At least, your current business plan mentions that.
-Since you finally found someone worthy to do a partnership with or made some tweaks to your team, it's time you update the information under "Team Structure" chapter.
+Since you finally found someone worthy to do a partnership with or made some tweaks to your team, it's time you update the information under the "Team Structure" chapter.

-Recognize how these new entrants will contribute to the business and spell out how their involvement will impact day to day operations.
+Recognize how these new entrants will contribute to the business and spell out how their involvement will impact day-to-day operations.